AlexisDougherty13/CIS4930SoftwareSecurityMiniProject1/README.md

 * Insecure Direct Object Reference
 * Session Hijacking/Fixation, Session Managment

-More information about exploits and the prevention measures are covered in the report within this folder.
+More information about exploits and the prevention measures are covered in the <a href="Report.md">report</a> within this folder.

 ## SQL Injection